GiganticPlayground/RunnTimesheetUserscript/README.md

 ## Description

-This is a Tampermonkey userscript designed to streamline the process of importing time entries from ClickUp into Runn.
+This is a userscript designed to streamline the process of importing time entries from ClickUp into Runn.
 By fetching project-specific time entries from ClickUp and allowing users to quickly fill them into the Runn timesheet interface, this script saves time and reduces manual entry errors.

 **Warning**: Currently, this script only supports importing hours for the current work week.